imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-books.md

 It is important to keep in mind that these interpretations are general.
 Each person may experience and feel dreams about books in their own unique way.
 Reflect on your personal situation and the emotions you are experiencing.Wake up from the dream to get a more accurate understanding.

 This article is for informational purposes only.
-At Dream Insights we do not have the authority to make a diagnosis or recommend a treatment.
+At AnalyzeMyDream we do not have the authority to make a diagnosis or recommend a treatment.
 We invite you to consult with a psychologist to treat your particular case.

 ### Bibliography